Anna Iwaszkiewicz

-Anna Iwaszkiewicz, née Lilpop (pen name: Adam Podkowiński, 1897–1979), was a Polish writer and translator, wife of the writer Jarosław Iwaszkiewicz.
+Anna Iwaszkiewicz, née Lilpop (pen name: Adam Podkowiński, 17 December 1897 – 23 December 1979), was a Polish writer and translator, wife of the writer Jarosław Iwaszkiewicz.

+For her role in rescuing Jews during World War II, she and her husband were honored with the award of Righteous Among the Nations.

+Biography

 Early years

 When Anna was four years old, her mother Jadwiga Stankiewicz left her and her father, wealthy industrialist Stanisław Wilhelm Lilpop, for the pianist Józef Śliwiński.
 From then on, her father and aunt Aniela Pilawitz brought her up, while her mother was denied any contact with Anna.
-From 1915 to 1918, she stayed with her father in Russia, particularly in Moscow and Kiev.
-Her time in Russia contributed to the formation of her literary talent as she studied at the Moscow Polish University, learned foreign languages, and became interested in music and theater.
+From 1915 to 1918, she stayed with her father in the Russian Empire, particularly in Moscow and Kyiv.
+Her time in the Russian Empire contributed to the formation of her literary talent as she studied at the Moscow Polish University, learned foreign languages, and became interested in music and theater.
 In Russia, she acquired knowledge about the work of Scriabin, who later became her favorite composer and whose music she would promote in Poland by organizing his concerts in Warsaw.

 Marriage

 On 12 September 1922, after overcoming the initial resistance of her father, she married poet Jarosław Iwaszkiewicz.
 For this marriage, she broke off an engagement to Prince Krzysztof Radziwiłł, arranged several years earlier.
 Through her marriage she gained the opportunity to establish contacts with the artistic and literary community.

 She gave birth to daughters: Maria and Teresa.